MASTER SUBSCRIPTION AGREEMENT

 For a period of 30 days after the effective date of termination of a Purchased Services subscription, You will be able to access Your Data for purposes of exporting Your Data.
 After such 30-day period, We shall have no obligation to maintain or provide access to any of Your Data and shall thereafter, unless legally prohibited, delete all of Your Data in Our systems or otherwise in Our possession or under Our control.
 Therefore, You must export Your Data within 30 days after the effective date of termination or Your Data will be permanently lost.

-Section 6 (Confidentiality), 8 (Fees and Payment for Purchased Services), 9 (Proprietary Rights), 10.3 (Disclaimer), 11 (Mutual Indemnification), 12 (Limitation of Liability), 13.4 (Refund or Payment upon Termination), 13.5 (Exporting Your Data upon Termination), 14 (Notices, Governing Law and Jurisdiction) and 15 (General Provisions) shall survive any termination or expiration of this Agreement.
+Section 6 (Confidentiality), 8 (Fees and Payment for Purchased Services), 9 (Proprietary Rights), 10.3 (Disclaimer), 11 (Mutual Indemnification), 12 (Limitation of Liability), 13.4 (Refund or Payment upon Termination), 13.5 (Exporting Your Data upon Termination), this 13.6 (Surviving Provisions), 14 (Notices, Governing Law and Jurisdiction) and 15 (General Provisions) shall survive any termination or expiration of this Agreement.

-Except as otherwise specified in this Agreement, all notices, permissions and approvals hereunder shall be in writing and shall be deemed to have been given upon: (i) personal delivery, (ii) the second business day after mailing, (iii) the second business day after sending by confirmed facsimile, or (iv) the first business day after sending by email (provided email shall not be sufficient for notices of termination or an indemnifiable claim).
+Except as otherwise specified in this Agreement, all notices, permissions and approvals hereunder shall be in writing and shall be deemed to have been given upon: (i) personal delivery or (ii) the first business day after sending by email (provided email shall not be sufficient for notices of termination or an indemnifiable claim), certified or registered mail (in each case, return receipt requested) or nationally recognized overnight courier (with all fees pre-paid).
 Billing-related notices to You shall be addressed to the relevant billing contact designated by You.
 All other notices to You shall be addressed to the relevant Services system administrator designated by You.

 This Agreement shall be interpreted, construed and enforced in all respects in accordance with the laws of the State of New York except for its conflicts of laws principles.
 Each party irrevocably consents and submits to the exclusive jurisdiction of the courts of any state or Federal court sitting in the Manhattan Borough of the City of New York in the State of New York, in connection with any action to enforce the provisions of this Agreement, to recover damages or other relief for breach or default under this Agreement, or otherwise arising under or by reason of this Agreement.